aws-samples/resource-tagging-automation/README.md

 ```

 ### Support more resources:
-1. Go to AWS Console and navigate to Amazon EventBridge --> Rules, find and select rule 'aws-tagging-automation-awstaggingautomationruleXXXXXX', click 'Edit' button
+1. Go to AWS Console and navigate to Amazon EventBridge --> Rules, find and select rule 'resource-tagging-automation-awstaggingautomationruleXXXXXX', click 'Edit' button
 2. Go to step 2 and find 'Event pattern' chapter, add new resorce in eventSource, eventName and source
 3. Keep clicking 'Next' button until click 'Update rule' in step 5
-4. Go to AWS Console and navigate to Lambda --> Functions, find out function 'aws-tagging-automation-function'
+4. Go to AWS Console and navigate to Lambda --> Functions, find out function 'resource-tagging-automation-function'
 5. Modify the function code, add a method to get newly created resources' ARN list from EventBridge Rule message
 6. New method example is as below
 ```